mimitranzambetti/wren-full-stack-exercise/README.md

 # Wren Full Stack Dev Exercise: Offset everyday purchases

 Hello!
 We really liked talking to you in our first call.
-Now we'd love to simulate a slightly mroe "real world" scenario, where we can see how you approach building a functioning product from a high level mockup and description.
+Now we'd love to simulate a slightly more "real world" scenario, where we can see how you approach building a functioning product from a high level mockup and description.

 ## The Objective